 Field trips, international travel, and wilderness outings are the most visible examples of experiential education at Bush.
 However, hands-on, inquiry-based learning is just as prevalent in the classroom.
-Faculty design and execute intentional, instructive experiences for students with clear objectives, meaningful activities, and authentic reflection.
-Faculty carefully ensure that lessons incorporate social/emotional and intra/interpersonal goals.
+Faculty design and execute intentional, instructive experiences with clear objectives, authentic assessment, and thoughtful reflection.